 St. George Island Guide | Florida’s Forgotten Coast

 St. George Island, a 20+ mile barrier island in the Gulf about 20 minutes from Apalachicola, is committed to being a quiet, and that’s the appeal!
-You’ll find small town charm and miles of white sand beaches, but no high rises.
+You’ll find small beach town charm and miles of white sand beaches, but no high rises.

 Climb the Cape St. George Light